 Other Introductory Economic Terms

 Normative statements are statements with values or opinions.
 You can think of these statements as being more subjective.
-For example, outsourcing jobs are unfair because it takes away local jobs.
+For example, the statement that “outsourcing jobs is unfair because it means there are fewer local jobs” is a normative statement.
+This is because it is not simply factual; labeling outsourcing “unfair” is a clear value judgment.

 A free good is a good that is not scarce and that has zero opportunity cost.
-For example, air is a free good.
+For example, air is a free good–it is available abundantly and consuming it (quite literally, by breathing!) does not require a sacrifice of other opportunities.

 Economic goods are goods and services that require scarce resources or factors of production to produce them.